Wilfrida-Were/website/index.md

 🚀 Let’s unlock the power of your data! — **[Get in touch](https://www.wilfridawere.com/contact/)**

 Not sure why data matters?
-See how businesses lose money by ignoring it → **[Read More](https://www.wilfridawere.com/TheSilentKillerofBusinesses-UnusedData/)**
+See how your business loses money by ignoring it → **[Read More](https://www.wilfridawere.com/TheSilentKillerofBusinesses-UnusedData/)**

 ---